Australian Cattle Dog in an Apartment

-Can a Australian Cattle Dog thrive in an apartment?
+Can an Australian Cattle Dog thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for medium breed apartment living.

 Apartment Suitability Score

-Can a Australian Cattle Dog live in an apartment?
+Can an Australian Cattle Dog live in an apartment?
 With adequate daily exercise, Australian Cattle Dogs can adapt to apartment living, though a home with a yard is preferable.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog has specific care needs shaped by its genetics and build.
 Here's a comprehensive look at what you need to consider.

 Space Requirements

 Individual variation exists within every breed, but documented breed traits provide a solid foundation for care planning.
-Australian Cattle Dogs with high energy levels need consistent outlets for their drive and enthusiasm.
+For Australian Cattle Dog, daily outlets — real exercise, real engagement — are the baseline; intermittent effort doesn't match the breed's actual output.

 - Size: medium (35-50 lbs)